lovejzzz/PerusallDownloader/README.md

 2. Open your Perusall article in Chrome/Firefox
 3. Press F12 to open Developer Tools
 4. Click on Console tab
-5. Copy the JavaScript code from the website
+5. Copy the JavaScript code from the website using the "Copy Code" button
 6. Paste it into your browser's console
-7. Wait for the code to finish running (it will scroll through the article)
+7. Wait for the code to finish running
-8. Look for the green "Copy Download Info" button in the top-right corner
-9. Click the button to copy the article information
-10. Go back to the Perusall Article Downloader website
-11. Paste the copied information into the input area
-12. Click "Download Article" and wait for processing
-13. When it reaches 100%, click the green "Download PDF" button
+   - It will automatically scroll through the article multiple times to ensure all images are loaded
+   - The console will show progress updates
-14. Your PDF will download with the article's title as the filename
+8. When complete, the PDF will automatically download with the article's title as the filename

 ## Features

-- Easy-to-use web interface
+- Simple one-page interface
 - No installation required
-- Automatic article scrolling
+- Automatic article scrolling with multiple passes
-- One-click copy functionality
-- Progress tracking
+- Smart image deduplication
+- Organized PDF layout (6 images per page)
+- Automatic PDF generation
-- Downloads as PDF with article title as filename
+- Downloads with article title as filename
 - Works with any Perusall article

 ## Technical Requirements